zacharyalberico/Recurse-Directories-in-C/README.txt

 Recursively outputs directories and files.
 Can take an argument to only output specfic files.
 Reuses the same buffer for paths to be more memory efficient.

+This particular implementation reuses the same buffer for filename and saves some memory.